lumol-org/lumol/doc/src/advanced/custom_potential/external.md

 }
 ```

-First, we can see that `PairPotential` enforces the implementation of `Potential` which is denoted by `pub trait PairPotential: Potential ...` (we ignore `BoxClonePair` for now).
+First, we can see that `PairPotential` enforces the implementation of `Potential` which is denoted by `pub trait PairPotential: Potential ...` (we ignore `BoxClonePair` for now, as it is automatically implemented for us if we implement `PairPotential` manually).
 That makes sense from a didactive point of view since we said that `PairPotential` is a "specialization" of `Potential`
 and furthermore, we can make use of all functions that we had to implement for `Potential`.